ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

 How can I fix cmake build errors of type: This is now an error according to policy CMP0004
 ==========================================================================================

-If the model build fails with an error message like
+If the model build fails with an error message like:

 .. code-block:: console